 - Heat a pan with 1 tsp oil in medium flame.

-- Saute vallarai for few min and remove from pan.
+- Saute vallarai for few min until they get cooked and remove from pan.

 - In the same pan add 1 tsp oil, add red chillies & black gram, fry them until red chillies are puffed up & lentils releasing the aroma.